mozilla/apk-factory-service/docs/ARCHITECTURE.md

 * an application's website

 These results are sent via a multipart HTTP Post to the Generator web service.
-This work request goes through a load balancer layer, so that N Generator deamons can be run.
+This work request goes through a load balancer layer, so that N Generator daemons can be run.

 A skeleton APK Project is created on disk.